Estelle Bee Dagum: Life and career

 worked from 1994 to 1996 in the Central Statistical Office in London.

-She took her current position at the University of Bologna in 1997.
+She took her position at the University of Bologna in 1997.

+Dagum died on 2 April 2026.

 Recognition

 In 1980, Dagum became the inaugural recipient of the Julius Shiskin Memorial Award for Economic Statistics, given by the Business and Economic Statistics Section of the American Statistical Association.
 She was given the award "for her outstanding achievement in economic statistics, particularly for widely recognized contributions in time series analysis and for extending Julius Shiskin's pioneering work in seasonal adjustment by combining the X-11 seasonal adjustment program with the Box-Jenkins ARIMA models and especially the development of the X-11-ARIMA method".

 In 1981, she was elected as a Fellow of the American Statistical Association, and in 1984 she was elected as a member of the International Statistical Institute.

 She became a corresponding member of the Academy of Sciences of the Institute of Bologna, in their section on law, economics, and finance, in 2002.